mrcavalcanti/mosaicoo/docs/sources/developers/plugins/add-support-for-variables.md

    };
    ```

-   Grafana saves the query model whenever one of the text fields loses focus (`onBlur`) and then previews the values returned by `metricFindQuery`.
+   Mosaicoo saves the query model whenever one of the text fields loses focus (`onBlur`) and then previews the values returned by `metricFindQuery`.

    The second argument to `onChange` allows you to set a text representation of the query which will appear next to the name of the variable in the variables list.